nerzh/everscale-client-ruby/README.md

   - next_remp_status_timeout: Number<Optional>

    Access key to GraphQL API.
-   You can specify here Evercloud project secret ot serialized JWT.
+   You can specify here Basic Auth secret (Evercloud project secret) in hex stringor serialized JWT in base64 string.
+   Will be passed on as Authorization: Basic ... or Authorization: Bearer ... header.
   - access_key: String<Optional>